What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Putra Mosque

-The ceiling in these caves is at a height of about one hundred meters, and in some places there are openings through which the sun enters the caves, illuminating the most beautiful altars and sculptures located on and around them.
+The ceiling in these caves is at a height of about one hundred meters, and in some places there are openings through which the sun enters the caves, illuminating the beautiful altars and sculptures located on and around them.

 The Museum Cave features scenes from Indian mythology.
-A rather steep staircase leads to the Temple Cave, 272 steps of which are surrounded by statues of various deities.
+A rather steep staircase leads to the Temple Cave, the 272 steps of which are surrounded by statues of various deities.

 Individual and group

-What should be seen first?
+What should you watch first?

-2. Menara TV tower.
+2. Menara TV Tower.

 3. Royal residence.